Roasted Asian Salmon and Green Beans Sheet Pan Meal (Video)

 - Roast the salmon and vegetables 10-12 minutes longer, or until the salmon feels firm (but not hard) to the touch when you press down on it with your finger.

 - Remove pan from the oven and brush the vegetables (and salmon if you’d like) with the remaining glaze.
-Sprinkle salmon and veggies with sesame seeds if desired, and serve hot.
+Sprinkle salmon and veggies with black sesame seeds (or sesame seeds) if desired, and serve hot.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Even if you follow my suggestion for a blend of Stevia/brown sugar for the sweetener in the glaze, this recipe has very minimal carbs per serving and I’d eat it for a low-carb meal or any phase of the South Beach Diet.
+Even if you follow my suggestion for using an approved sweetener in the glaze, this Asian Salmon and Green Beans Sheet Pan Mea has very minimal carbs per serving and I’d eat it for a low-carb meal or any phase of the South Beach Diet.

 Find More Recipes Like This One: